RutledgePaulV/illuminepixels/resources/about/about.md

 as a docker container on a [digital ocean](https://www.digitalocean.com/) server and proxied by [caddy](https://caddyserver.com/) with automatic certificate renewal.

-Isn't that all overkill for a profile site?
+Isn't that overkill for a profile site?
 [Perhaps](https://www.youtube.com/watch?v=KwIo9Y9iJ6A).